liuheng92/DASH_NET/README.md

-Dash-net:A class use minievents to introduce an topo for dash test or network speed control.
+DASH_NET:A class use minievents to introduce an topo for dash test or network speed control.
 ========================================================

 depend on Minievents(Mininet) 2.2.0